Show Filters

 6. If an organization wants to co-locate procurement employees in a new facility, a facilities workstream helps to organize the work of determining requirements for the service center, construction or renovation of facilities, ordering and installing equipment, and developing a business continuity plan.

 The time it takes to implement a new service delivery model for procurement depends on the size and complexity of the organization.
-Robinson said that implementation can take 9 to 12 months on the low end or as much as three or four years on the high end.
-A typical implementation takes between 12 and 18 months.
+While a typical implementation takes between 12 and 18 months, it could be as short as 9 to 12 months or as long as three or four years.

 • Involve stakeholders early and often.
 Identify all stakeholder groups and create detailed plans for each group to ensure adequate communication throughout the transition.